Our Approach to Reporting

 As of 2015, we no longer publish a separately designed sustainability review.
 Instead, we integrate sustainability content into the SGS Annual Report and we have provided more detail on our approach through a restructured and updated online sustainability report which is supported by an accompanying data bank and a selection of case studies.

 SGS supports the principle of integrated reporting and we are committed to working towards this goal.
 Building on the solid progress we have made on measuring our value to society, we have taken a step closer to integrated reporting in 2016 with our Business Materiality Matrix, which combines the outputs of our sustainability materiality and business risk assessment processes.

 The content of this webpage has been verified and assured.

-The scope of the Report covers all regions and business lines of the SGS Group for the 2014 calendar year (see pages 152-155 of the Annual Report for a full listing of affiliates).
-Unless stated otherwise, our data reporting scope is limited to trend countries to enable us to confidently report on accurate and reliable performance data.
-For proprietary reasons, we do not name our trend countries.
-We are working to extend the scope of trend countries so that next year we will be able to report on data representing around 90% of Group revenue and 90% of headcount.
+The scope of the Report covers all regions and business lines of the SGS Group for the 2016 calendar year (see pages 218-221 of the Annual Report for a full listing of affiliates).
+Unless stated otherwise, our reported data scope covers the Group business.

 We strive to produce a report that is fair, transparent and balanced, and meets the needs of our stakeholders.
-This report has been developed using the AA1000 Accountability Principles Standard and the Global Reporting Initiative’s ‘G4’ guidance to help us identify, prioritize and respond to sustainability challenges, and facilitate comparison with other organizations.
-For the second year running, we have prepared our Report in accordance with the Global Reporting Initiative’s ‘G4-Comprehensive’ Guidelines – see Global Reporting Initiative (GRI) for more details.
+This report has been developed using the AA1000 Accountability Principles Standard and the Global Reporting Initiative’s “G4” guidance to help us identify, prioritize and respond to sustainability challenges, and facilitate comparison with other organizations.
+For the fourth year running, we have prepared our Report in accordance with the Global Reporting Initiative’s G4 Guidelines, Comprehensive option – see Global Reporting Initiative (GRI) for more details.